GryphusOneSeven/WorkshopJavaOOP/README.md

 * Encapsulation
 * Abstraction

-This workshop will not cover all of theses concepts, but feel free to check them out after this workshop !
+This workshop will give you an overview of theses concepts, feel free to check them out in details after this workshop !

 *Learn more about Java features at : https://www.javatpoint.com/features-of-java*